Crawdaddy (album)

-Crawdaddy is an album by the British band the Darling Buds.
+Crawdaddy is the second studio album by Welsh band the Darling Buds.
 It was released on Epic Records in 1990 and contains the singles "Tiny Machine" and "Crystal Clear".
 The band supported the album by touring with Wire Train.

 Production

 The album was produced by Stephen Street.
-Jimmy Hughes joined on drums.
+According to the liner notes for the 2023 box set Killing for Love, Jimmy Hughes replaced Richard Gray on drums; recording began at Justice Room, continued at Great Linford Manor and Maison Rouge, and was completed at Surrey Sound.
+Lewis later said that Street encouraged the band to experiment and helped distinguish the album from its debut.

 Critical reception

+Mark Jenkins of The Washington Post considered Crawdaddy less successful than the band's debut, but described its dance-rock and neo-psychedelic production as listenable and singled out "Crystal Clear".
 Trouser Press wrote: "Some now-tired Blondie-isms remain, but this fine sophomore effort is mostly a forward-looking, groove-heavy delight."
 The Tampa Bay Times deemed Crawdaddy "full of swirly, danceable melodies and infectious drumbeats."
 The Record labeled Crawdaddy "an enticing mix of melodic pop enhanced with a hint of hard-driving guitar rock."

 Spin called the album "guitar-driven girl pop at its very finest."
 The Boston Globe considered it "a terse pop-punk manifesto that conveys love's conflicting impulses in an ingratiating, semi-complex, pop context."
 The Los Angeles Times wrote that the Darling Buds "thicken the pop with dense, twisted textures, lending [the album] an off-center quality."